 3) Improve Your Landing Page Experience

 “Landing pages” are the webpages that users are sent to after clicking on an ad.
-Google wants to make sure that these webpages meets a certain standard of quality and performance.
-A slow, out-dated site with poor quality content will therefore score low in “landing page experience”, increasing the CPC for that ad.
+Google wants to make sure that these webpages meet a certain standard of quality and performance.
+A slow, out-dated site with poor quality content will, therefore, score low in “landing page experience”, increasing the CPC for that ad.
 To score highly in landing page experience your website will need to:

 - Have relevant, useful and original content that is related to your ads.

 - Be well organized and easy to navigate.

 Well designed landing pages help reduce your advertising costs.
 They can also increase the conversion rate of your ads, meaning that more people that click on your ads will actually become customers.
 To see how your landing pages stack up check out these five free website testing tools.

 4) Use Ad Extensions